vinayaksarwan/A.R.G.U.S-2.0/Arm/ROS Package/README.md

 These ros nodes are in a package named  "arm".
 So first create a package with this name with dependencies rospy std_msgs sensor_msgs geometry_msgs.

-Then place these nodes inside the script directory inside the package.
+Then place the script folder in that package.

 To run the nodes use the launch file robotic_arm_final.launch.
 It will also run the joy nodes. for the serial nodes run the two_arduino.launch file on jetson.